anthonyg-1/PSGraphQL/README.md

 ## Examples

-### Send a GraphQL introspect query to an endpoint with the results returned as JSON
+### Send a GraphQL introspection query to an endpoint with the results returned as JSON

 ```powershell
 $uri = "https://mytargetserver/v1/graphql"